Fudanyrd/COMP130191/README.md

 # Pipeline
 ![Simulation](pipeline.png)
-**NOTE**: This lab is not named `Lab 4` since our distinguished TAs haven't decide the handout of lab 4.
+**NOTE**: This lab is called off😇 I sincerely hope you're happy with that😇😇😇
-You may look at comments in `pipeline/HazardUnit.sv` and `pipeline/datapath.sv` for some hints.
+If interested, you may look at comments in `pipeline/HazardUnit.sv` and `pipeline/datapath.sv` for some hints.
 They are largely the pitfalls I've met...

 # IO Design
 ## Resources